yoppeh/eeprom-programmer/README.md

 for the extra/fewer address lines, of course.

 The Arduino Nano sketch implements a serial interface to the programmer.
 It accepts one-letter commands:
-- e - erase the program
+- e - erase the eeprom
 - f - fill eeprom with incrementing bytes
 - h - help (this) text
 - l - lock the eeprom against writes